View data tables >

 - brief interventions, counselling and group therapy including relapse prevention and cognitive behavioural therapy (CBT)

 The Alcohol and Other Drug Treatment Services National Minimum Data Set (AODTS NMDS) provides information on treatment provided to clients by publicly funded AOD treatment services, including government and non-government organisations.
-In 2020–21, AOD treatment services provided 243,000 treatment episodes, a 2.3% increase from 2019–20 (AIHW 2022).
+In 2021–22, AOD treatment services provided around 228,500 treatment episodes, to around 131,000 clients, a 6% decrease from 2020–21 (AIHW 2023).

 Client engagement with a treatment service is limited by the accessibility of the service.
 The location of a service is a factor which impacts accessibility, particularly for clients who live in Remote and Very remote areas.
 In 2016–17, just under two-thirds (61%) of closed treatment episodes were provided to clients whose last known place of residence was outside the geographical area in which the treatment agency was located (AIHW 2019).